Day 38: This cup is the new covenant in my blood, which is poured out for you.

 Like apple and pear seeds, grape seeds do not produce genetically identical fruit as the parent plant.

-Creating your own rootstock is a long process that is generally only performed by the most dedicated vineyard owners to preserve the genetics of vines they have loved and have given the best fruit.
+Creating your own rootstock and grafting in a target varietal is a long, painstaking process that is generally only performed by the most dedicated vineyard owners to preserve the genetics of vines they have loved and have given the best fruit.

 Reflection and Meditation

 The Passover meal, or Seder, is a reminder, an embodied memorial, of the covenant relationship God has with Israel.
 The last meal Jesus ate with his disciples was the Passover meal, where he instituted a new covenant relationship between God and humanity.
 As Jesus raises the cup of Redemption, he declares that his blood will seal a new covenant, a new relationship.
-Like the blood of the lamb the Israelites painted on the door frame at the first Passover which protected the firstborn from the angel of death, the blood of Jesus will save those who believe from eternal death.
+Like the blood of the lamb the Israelites painted on the door frame at the first Passover which protected the firstborn from the angel of death, the blood of Jesus will redeem those who believe in him from eternal death, unto eternal life

-Just like a new vine that is propagated from an old vine, Jesus becomes the true vine with a new root system, yet still connected to the original.
+Just like a new vine that is propagated from an old vine, Jesus becomes the true vine with a new root system, which still carries the DNA of the original vine.
 The old covenant is not abolished but fulfilled with the new covenant Jesus brings.
-We embody the memorial of Jesus’ death and the new covenant every time we drink the wine, the blood of Christ, at Eucharist.